adamyagiz/javascript-development-kit/README.md

      ```
     v...

-    (Preferred) Organized by Feature (keeps feature-related files together in the dir structure):
+    ✅ Organized by Feature (keeps feature-related files together in the dir structure):
     ```
     /authors
     /courses